 Mark lives with his father and his mother.
-He is responsible for carrying water, buying or selling in the market and caring for children.
+At home, duties include carrying water, buying or selling in the market and caring for children.
 His father is employed as a laborer and his mother is sometimes employed as a laborer.
 There are 4 children in the family.

 Mark lives in the mountainous community of Puguis, La Trinidad Benguet, home to approximately 8,200 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The primary ethnic groups and languages are Ilocano, Ibaloi and KanKana-ey.

 The regional diet consists of rice, chicken, pork, fish, cabbage and potatoes.
 Common health problems in this area include respiratory infections and influenza.
 Most adults work as day laborers and earn the equivalent of $169 per month.
 This community has water and hospitals but needs secondary schools, electricity and employment opportunities.

 Your sponsorship allows the staff of La Trinidad Student Center to provide Mark with Bible studies, medical and dental checkups, hygiene supplies, skills training, mentoring, field trips, special celebrations and Bibles.
 The center staff will also provide Bible studies, meetings and home visits for the parents or guardians of Mark.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid and rainy.